Thomas Owen (died 1598): In Legend

-As Burne observes, however, Owen was the son of a wool merchant of old Welsh stock, and foremost amongst the discrepancies involved in the story is that Condover Hall was built by Owen's son Roger, fifty years after the death of Henry VIII.
+As Burne observes, however, Owen was the son of a wool merchant of old Welsh stock, and foremost amongst the discrepancies involved in the story is that Condover Hall was built for Owen's son Roger, fifty years after the death of Henry VIII.
 The only Knevett (or Knyvett) associated with Condover was a Sir Henry, who sold the manor soon after it was granted to him by Henry VIII.